mybb/docs.mybb.com/1.8/development/plugins/creating-modifying-templates.md

 ```

 ## Caching Templates
 Don't forget to cache the template.
-This is important for pages with big load and prevent the database server from extra querys.
+This is important for pages with big load and prevent the database server from extra queries.

 ### Caching a template
-An simple way to cache an template only at the place where it's needed, is to use the `THIS_SCRIPT` definition.
+A simple way to cache an template only at the place where it's needed is to use the `THIS_SCRIPT` definition.
 For example, the template is needed in the postbit.
 Then we can load it in the showthreads.php.
 ```php
 if(THIS_SCRIPT == 'showthread.php')